 The Timeless Tale picks up just where Book One left off – give or take a few blurry months for our characters while the author did other things.

 As Peter’s Conflict unfolds, you’ll be taken to mysterious lands like Nonfiction, you’ll come across a villain far more horrifying than that other guy (seriously, DON’T say his name).
 Journey into this world beyond the page – and be sure to hold in your Inner Dialogue.

 This third and final book in the Peter Able series picks up just after the tragic and shocking ending of book two, when Peter heroically and boldly –

 Wait a minute – let’s not give too much away.
 If you haven’t yet, you’ll probably want to read the first two books before diving into the finale.
 Just like Book One and Two, The Actual Account takes place in the Land of Fiction itself – that magical, strange world beyond the page.

 Here we have something magical – a journal written to you from your Inner Self.
 Don’t worry, Just Call Me Is is also a story, a book of exercises, tools, and games; plus some journal pages for you, too.
 But most of all, it is a guide to living in presence for middle grade readers.

-Just like its companion book, Just Call Me Is: An Introduction to Mindfulness, Is will tell the tale of a kid like you – who just like you might be, was struggling with body image.
+Just like its companion book, Just Call Me Is: An Introduction to Mindfulness, in Call Me Perfect, Is will tell the tale of a kid like you – who, just like you might be, was struggling with body image.
 From there, you’ll be guided through exercises, journal pages, games, and a whole lot more to get connected with and accepting of your body.
 You might even fall in love.

 On his thirteenth birthday, Matthew Templeton receives a journal from an elderly librarian.
 To the birthday boy, it’s as about as exciting a gift as a pair of socks.
 But this book is from Del, a magical world, and the librarian confides that it will grant any wish Matthew writes in it.